greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 ### Boot process overview

 1.  **Stage 1 : Part 1** - **Load MBR** - At boot, the BIOS loads the 440 byte [MBR](/index.php/MBR "MBR") boot code at the start of the disk (`/usr/lib/syslinux/bios/mbr.bin` or `/usr/lib/syslinux/bios/gptmbr.bin`).
 2.  **Stage 1 : Part 2** - **Search active partition**.
 The **Stage 1 MBR boot code** looks for the partition that is marked as active (boot flag in MBR disks).
-Let us assume this is the `/boot` partition for example.
+Let us assume this is the `/boot` partition, for example.
 3.  **Stage 2 : Part 1** - **Execute volume boot record** - The **Stage 1 MBR boot code** executes the Volume Boot Record (VBR) of the `/boot` partition.
 In the case of Syslinux, the VBR boot code is the starting sector of `/boot/syslinux/ldlinux.sys` which is created by the `extlinux --install` command.
-Note `ldlinux.sys` is not same as `ldlinux.c32`.
+Note that `ldlinux.sys` is not the same as `ldlinux.c32`.
 4.  **Stage 2 : Part 2** - **Execute `/boot/syslinux/ldlinux.sys`** - The VBR will load the rest of `/boot/syslinux/ldlinux.sys`.
 The sector location of `/boot/syslinux/ldlinux.sys` should not change, otherwise syslinux will not boot.
     **Note:** In the case of [Btrfs](/index.php/Btrfs "Btrfs"), the above method will not work since files move around resulting in changing of the sector location of `ldlinux.sys`.
-Therefore, in BTRFS the entire `ldlinux.sys` code is embedded in the space following the VBR and is not installed at `/boot/syslinux/ldlinux.sys` unlike the case of other filesystems.
+Therefore, in Btrfs the entire `ldlinux.sys` code is embedded in the space following the VBR and is not installed at `/boot/syslinux/ldlinux.sys` unlike the case of other filesystems.

 5.  **Stage 3** - **Load `/boot/syslinux/ldlinux.c32`** - The `/boot/syslinux/ldlinux.sys` will load the `/boot/syslinux/ldlinux.c32` (core module) that contains the rest of the **core** part of syslinux that could not be fit into `ldlinux.sys` (due to file-size constraints).
 The `ldlinux.c32` file should be present in every Syslinux installation and should match the version of `ldlinux.sys` installed in the partition.
 Otherwise Syslinux will fail to boot.
 See [http://bugzilla.syslinux.org/show_bug.cgi?id=7](http://bugzilla.syslinux.org/show_bug.cgi?id=7) for more info.
 6.  **Stage 4** - **Search and Load configuration file** - Once Syslinux is fully loaded, it looks for `/boot/syslinux/syslinux.cfg` (or `/boot/syslinux/extlinux.conf` in some cases) and loads it if it is found.
 If no configuration file is found, you will be dropped to a Syslinux `boot:` prompt.
 This step and the rest of **non-core** parts of Syslinux (`/boot/syslinux/*.c32` modules, excluding `lib*.c32` and `ldlinux.c32`) require `/boot/syslinux/lib*.c32` (library) modules to be present ([http://www.syslinux.org/wiki/index.php/Common_Problems#ELF](http://www.syslinux.org/wiki/index.php/Common_Problems#ELF)).
 The `lib*.c32` library modules and non-core `*.c32` modules should match the version of `ldlinux.sys` installed in the partition.